Zey1063/Kane_tools/README.md

 <h1 align="center">DISCLAIMER</h1>

-This tool is for educational purposes only.
+- This tool is for educational purposes only.
 Use at your own risk.
-The authors are not liable for any damages or misuse.
+- Kane is not liable for any damages or misuse.
-Users must comply with all applicable laws and terms of service.
+- Users must comply with all applicable laws and terms of service.
-Unauthorized access or malicious use is prohibited.
+- Unauthorized access or malicious use is prohibited.